 Learn how to prepare yourself and your family for emergencies.

-Over the years, the City of Burlington has teamed up with various regional and community partners from nearby areas to create and regularly update the City’s Emergency Response Plan.
+Over the years, the City of Burlington has teamed up with various regional and community partners to create and regularly update the City’s Emergency Response Plan.
 This plan is an important part of the Emergency and Continuity Management Program Bylaw.
-If you want to learn more, you can check out the Emergency Management Bylaw (02-2023) for additional information.
+If you want to learn more, you can check out the Emergency and Continuity Management Program Bylaw (07-2024) for additional information.